 Skip to main content

-A beginner’s guide to making friends at Concordia
+A newbie's guide to meeting your ride or die at Concordia

 1. Take the initiative

-Most professors reserve time during the first lecture for students get to know each other.
-This would be a great opportunity for you to see who has similar interests as they introduce themselves so you can reach out!
+• Some professors reserve time during the first lecture for students to get to know each other.
+This is a great opportunity to get to know the people beside you.

 2. Make connections early on